HPCE/hpce-2014-cw1/README.md

 - When you need to measure two overlapping time-spans, you can use the 'tId=tic(); t=toc(tId)' form.

+- There was some discussion of what it means to be "accurate" in Issue #4.

 ### Discussion

 Once your 'function_time_against_n' function works, you can